DaoyuanLi2816/Llama3-8B_Emotion_Text_Classification_LoRA/README.md

 This project demonstrates the potential of large language models, such as Llama3-8b, in domain-specific tasks like emotion text classification.
 The model's performance, boosted by specialized techniques like LoRA and FlashAttention, underscores the effectiveness of large models in achieving high accuracy in NLP applications.

-## Acknowledgements
+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-This project is based on modifications to the repository [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+This project is based on modifications to the original work available under [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), which is licensed under the Apache License 2.0.

 ## Contact